Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: SFDM Halo Density Profiles and their Coherence

+In the analysis that follows we use both the PO mode and $g_1(\mb{r})$, $g_2(\mb{r})$ to identify the condensate in our simulations.
+In \citep{Liu2023} we showed that for $g=0$ the central soliton is essentially indistinguishable from the PO mode, with the surrounding outer halo being a largely incoherent field configuration.
+The surrounding halo's often mentioned granules were found to be patches of partial and fleeting coherence.
+As we will see below, this picture of a BEC-soliton embedded in a halo of semi-coherent field configurations broadly applies also for $g\neq 0$ but with some subtle differences: with $g\neq 0$, the core itself is now also influenced by above-the-condensate modes leading to a (slightly) reduced PO mode at the centre, a phenomenon termed condensate depletion and discussed in the next subsection.

-The PO mode can be identified with the field mode corresponding to the largest eigenvalue of the one-body density matrix~\citep{1956PhRv..104..576P,leggett2006quantum}.
-We extract this numerically through time-averaging over a timescale sufficiently longer than other system dynamical timescales ~\citep{2005PhRvA..72f3608B,2008AdPhy..57..363B}.
-Such an approach was used in our previous work~\citep{Liu2023}, in which the (non-interacting) FDM solitonic core parametrized by the empirical profile was directly linked to the PO mode: such a correspondence is reproduced here in Fig.~\ref{fig:4}(a)(i) where the green solid line depicting the numerically-extracted PO (condensate) mode traces the overall system density excellently well beyond the characteristic solitonic length scale $r_c$, almost up to the outer radius, $r_t$.
-As evident in Fig.~\ref{fig:4}(b)(i)-(d)(i), such correspondence between the PO mode and the averaged density appears very good for $r\lesssim r_c$ even in the presence of the (moderate) interactions studied here.
+The non-interacting FDM solitonic core, commonly parametrized by the empirical profile \eqref{eq:empirical}, is reproduced here from~\citep{Liu2023} in Fig.~\ref{fig:4}~(a)(i) where the green solid line depicting the numerically-extracted PO (condensate) mode traces the overall system density excellently beyond the characteristic solitonic length scale $r_c$, almost up to the outer radius, $r_t$.
+As evident in Fig.~\ref{fig:4}~(b)(i)-(d)(i), such correspondence between the PO mode and the averaged density appears very good for $r\lesssim r_c$ even in the presence of the (moderate) interactions studied here.
 As we will discuss below however, there is in fact a subtlety that prevents the complete identification of the PO mode with the core density when $g\neq 0$ which we can detect in our simulations.